microshare/microshare.github.io/docs/1/getting-started/data-workflow.md

   }
 {% endhighlight %}

-### Read any record(s)
+### Read Record(s)
-You can also read any record from which you know the recType and/or id.
+You can also read any record for which you know the recType and/or id.
 This call will always return an array and depending on the read, you may have 0 or more records returned.

 To get records by the recType and id: